bcr/Meadow.Ws2812/README.md

-# WS2812 LEDs Using SPI on the Meadow Labs Feather
+# WS2812 LEDs Using SPI on the Wilderness Labs Meadow

 ## Timing